Shatnerverse

 The Shatnerverse is the informal, fannish nickname given to a series of loosely connected Star Trek novels written by William Shatner, with co-writers Judith and Garfield Reeves-Stevens.
 The novels were conceived by Shatner during the filming of Star Trek Generations.
-Published from 1995 to 2007 by Pocket Books, each novel features Shatner's James T. Kirk in scenarios Den of Geek calls "goofy and self-indulgent", yet Shatner's bluster "is part of his charm".
+Published from 1995 to 2007 by Pocket Books, each novel features Shatner's James T. Kirk in scenarios Den of Geek described as "goofy and self-indulgent", yet Shatner's bluster as Captain Kirk "is part of his charm".

 Development

 The series explores James T. Kirk's life after the events of Generations (1994).
 Created by William Shatner, the novels were co-written by Judith and Garfield Reeves-Stevens, who were not credited until Captain's Peril (2002).

 Simon & Schuster never applied a series brand or name to the novels.
 The informal title or nickname for the series is "Shatnerverse" which was created by fans and later adopted by unofficial sources.
 Novels are organized by fans into three trilogies: "Odyssey", "Mirror Universe", and "Totality".
 The continuity within the series is independent of other Star Trek book lines.

 Preserver (2000) was inspired by Shatner's experience following the death of his wife.

 The related novel, Collision Course (2007), was the launch title of a proposed Star Trek: Academy series but the planned sequels were canceled following poor sales.